 Preemption "comes in three forms: express preemption, field preemption, and implied preemption."
 Ass'n des Éleveurs de Canards et d'Oies du Québec v.
 Bonta, 33 F.4th 1107, 1113-14 (9th Cir.
 2022).
-The United States argues that the Idaho abortion law is expressly preempted by EMTALA's preemption clause.
-ECF No. 17-1, Memorandum in Support of Motion for a Preliminary Injunction 14.
+The court held that the Idaho abortion law is expressly preempted by EMTALA's preemption clause.
+1-ER-31-32.
 But EM-TALA's preemption clause provides that state laws are only preempted "to the extent that the requirement directly conflicts with a requirement of this section."
 42 U.S.C. § 1395dd(f) (emphasis added).
-The United States, relying on Draper v.
+The Ninth Circuit has construed "directly conflicts" language to refer to impossibility preemption and obstacle preemption.
+Draper v.
 Chiapuzio, 9 F.3d 1391, 1393 (9th Cir.
-1993), argues that the "preemption provision encompasses both impossibility and obstacle preemption."
-ECF No. 17-1, Pl.'s Mem.
-14. But obstacle preemption, where state law is "an obstacle to the accomplishment and execution of the full purposes and objectives of Congress," Hines v.
-Davidowitz, 312 U.S. 52, 67 (1941), is a type of implied preemption, which is not the fundamental argument advanced by the United States here.
+1993).
+But obstacle preemption, where state law is "an obstacle to the accomplishment and execution of the full purposes and objectives of Congress," Hines v.
+Davidowitz, 312 U.S. 52, 67 (1941), is a type of implied preemption, which was not the fundamental argument advanced by the United States below.

-Critically, EMTALA forecloses a broad understanding of obstacle preemption when it says that "[t]he provisions of this section do not preempt any State or local law requirement, except to the extent that the requirement directly conflicts with a requirement of this section."
+Critically, the plain text of EMTALA creates a presumption against preemption of State law: "[t]he provisions of this section do not preempt any State or local law requirement, except to the extent that the requirement directly conflicts with a requirement of this section."
 42 U.S.C. § 1395dd(f) (emphasis added).
 Such text disclaims any broad concern with whether state law somehow imposes an "obstacle" to congressional objectives.
 Idaho need not show that its law is not an obstacle to Congress's purpose because "[t]he text of the statute is unambiguous that EMTALA would preempt state law only if the state requirement directly conflicted with the requirements of EMTALA."
 Deanco Healthcare, LLC v.
 Becerra, 365 F. Supp.
 3d 1029, 1037 (C.D.
 Cal.
-2019).
+2019); see Cipollone v.
+Liggett Grp., Inc., 505 U.S. 504, 517 (1992) ("Congress' enactment of a provision defining the pre-emptive reach of a statute implies that matters beyond that reach are not pre-empted.").